Chart Color Schemes

 Vermont South shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Vermont South is notably high, with 43.0% of residents aged 15 and above holding university qualifications.
-This figure exceeds the national average of 30.4% for Australia and the SA4 region average of 31.2%.
+Vermont South has a notably high level of educational attainment, with 43.0% of residents aged 15 years and above holding university qualifications.
+This figure surpasses both the Australian average of 30.4% and the SA4 region average of 31.2%, indicating a significant educational advantage for the area.
 Bachelor degrees are the most prevalent at 26.7%, followed by postgraduate qualifications at 12.7% and graduate diplomas at 3.6%.
-Vocational pathways account for 23.6% of qualifications among those aged 15 and above, with advanced diplomas making up 11.6% and certificates accounting for 12.0%.
+Vocational pathways account for 23.6% of qualifications among those aged 15 years and above, with advanced diplomas making up 11.6% and certificates 12.0%.

 Educational participation is high in the area, with 29.1% of residents currently enrolled in formal education.
 This includes 8.5% enrolled in secondary education, 8.1% in primary education, and 6.9% pursuing tertiary education.